 How Many Keywords Should You Target?

-How many keywords should you target with your site’s pages?
+How many keywords should you target?
+One.

 How search engines view keywords